 How many children does CLC currently represent?

 In 2021, with the help of almost 340 volunteers and volunteer attorneys, CLC provided free legal representation to 800 foster children in Minnesota.
 At any given time, CLC is providing representation for over 580-660 foster children.
-This is a dramatic increase in CLC’s case load, a 147% increase in cases since 2010.